 Don’t be surprised, the best countries for street food are not Italy or France.
-This is a post for adventurous foodies that don’t like to waste their precious traveling time sitting in a fancy restaurant, that looks just like the one in their hometown.
-The best countries for street food can be found in Asia, Africa, and Latin America.
-Sorry, Europe!
+This is a post for adventurous foodies who don’t like to waste their precious traveling time sitting in a fancy restaurant that looks just like the one in their hometown.
+The best countries for street food are not in Western Europe, the US, or Australia.
+The shortest explanation is that there is no street food in those countries.

 10. Senegal